dhrone/tinyDisplay/marquee_class_dsl.md

 2. Widget will remain at least partially visible during animation (unless intentionally moving off-screen)
 3. Animation sequence lengths are reasonable for memory constraints
 4. Expressions reference valid properties

+## 9. Deterministic Rendering

+The DSL is designed to enable deterministic rendering, allowing the system to:

+1. **Calculate widget state for any arbitrary tick** without simulating all previous ticks
+2. **Optimize repeating patterns** through period declarations
+3. **Handle variable changes** by clearly defining timeline recalculation boundaries
+4. **Coordinate multiple animations** through deterministic timelines

+### 9.1 Automatic Dependency Analysis

+The system automatically:

+* Builds dependency graphs between widgets based on SYNC relationships
+* Identifies variable references that affect widget state or content
+* Creates widget clusters that must be calculated together
+* Determines which calculations can be cached vs. recalculated

+### 9.2 Timeline Optimization

+For efficient rendering, the system:

+* Identifies repeating patterns and period boundaries
+* Uses direct POSITION_AT formulas when available
+* Falls back to incremental simulation when necessary
+* Caches rendered frames strategically

+### 9.3 Handling Dynamic Events

+When dynamic events occur (like variable changes):

+1. The system identifies affected widgets
+2. Invalidates cached frames in the affected timelines
+3. Recalculates new deterministic timelines from that point forward